babtunee/azure-cloud-security-architecture/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load balancer protect the application layer of the OSI model. one advantage of Jumpbox is that it forces all traffic through a single node.
+Load balancer protect the application layer of the OSI model. one advantage of Jumpbox is that it forces all traffic through a single node.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system application
-- _TODO: What does Filebeat watch for? log monitoring
+Filebeat collect data about the file system
-- _TODO: What does Metricbeat record? operating system such as CPU, Memory
+Metricbeat collects machine metrics such as uptime

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.